pintugiri/Healthcare-Analysis-using-SQL-and-Excel/README.md

 # Healthcare-Analysis-using-SQL-and-Excel
-Objective:
+Here’s how you can structure that section for your GitHub profile:

+---

+# Patient OCD Data Analysis

+## Objective

-To analyze patient demographics, specifically ethnicity, and correlate those findings with  Obsessive-Compulsive (OBS) scores and the most prevalent compulsion types.
+The goal of this analysis is to examine patient demographics, specifically focusing on ethnic diversity, and correlate those findings with Obsessive-Compulsive Disorder (OCD) metrics.
+The study focuses on analyzing Obsessive-Compulsive (OBS) scores and identifying the most common compulsion types among patients.

-Results:
+## Results

+### Patient Demographics
-Patient Demographics: 80% of the patient population originates from Asia, Hispanic, and Caucasian backgrounds.
+- 80% of the patient population belongs to Asian, Hispanic, and Caucasian backgrounds, showing a significant concentration in these ethnic groups.

-OBS Scores: Each obsession type exhibited an average OBS score of 20%.
-This suggests a consistent severity level across different obsession categories.
+### OBS Scores
+- Across all obsession categories, the average Obsession (OBS) score remained consistent, with a 20% severity rate.
+This indicates a uniform level of severity across various obsession types in the patient sample.

+### Compulsion Types
-Compulsion Types: Washing and counting compulsions were the most common, representing 42% of all compulsion types observed in the study.
+- Washing and counting compulsions are the most frequently observed, accounting for 42% of the total compulsion types in the dataset.

+---

+You can use this directly on your profile or in your repository's README to provide a concise summary of your analysis!
 ---

 # Patient Data Analysis Queries